shrinerb/shrine/doc/advantages.md

 ## Direct Uploads

-Instead of submitting selected files synchronously via the form, it's better to start uploading files asynchronously as soon as they're selected.
+Instead of submitting selected files synchronously via the form, it's generally better to start uploading files asynchronously as soon as they're selected.
 Shrine streamlines this workflow, allowing you to upload directly [to your app][upload_endpoint] or [to the cloud][presign_endpoint].

 [Refile] and [Active Storage] provide this functionality as well, and they also ship with a custom plug-and-play JavaScript solution for integrating these endpoints.
-In contrast, Shrine doesn't ship with any custom JavaScript but instead recommends using **[Uppy]**.
-Uppy is a flexible JavaScript file upload library that allows uploading to a [custom endpoint][XHRUpload], to [AWS S3][AwsS3], or even to a [resumable endpoint][Tus], with the possibility to use UI components such as a simple [status bar][StatusBar] or a complete [dashboard][Dashboard].
+In contrast, Shrine doesn't ship with any custom JavaScript, but instead recommends using **[Uppy]**.
+Uppy is a flexible JavaScript file upload library that allows uploading to a [custom endpoint][XHRUpload], to [AWS S3][AwsS3], or even to a [resumable endpoint][Tus].
+It comes with a set of UI components, ranging from a simple [status bar][StatusBar] to a full-featured [dashboard][Dashboard].
 Since Uppy is maintained by the whole JavaScript community, it will generally be better than any homegrown solution.

 ## Backgrounding

-Unlike most other file upload solutions, where background processing is an afterthought, Shrine was designed with this feature in mind from day one.
-It is supported via the `backgrounding` plugin, which provides a flexible API that allows using [any backgrounding library][backgrounding libraries].
+In most file upload solutions background processing was an afterthought, which resulted in complex implementations.
+Shrine was designed with backgrounding feature in mind from day one.
+It is supported via the `backgrounding` plugin and can be used with [any backgrounding library][backgrounding libraries].

 ## Large Files

+If your application needs to handle large files (such as videos), Shrine will go out of the way to make this as resilient and performant as possible.

+### Streaming

-Some applications need to handle large files such as videos, and Shrine doesn't fall short in this department.
-It uses and encourages streaming uploads and downloads, where only a small part of the file is loaded into memory at any given time.
-This keeps memory usage very low regardless of the size of the files.
+Shrine uses and encourages streaming uploads and downloads, where only a small part of the file is loaded into memory at any given time.
+This means that Shrine will use very little memory regardless of the size of the files.

 Shrine storages also automatically support [partial downloads][Down streaming] (provided by the [Down] gem), which allows you to read only a portion of the